 I am taking at least a gap year between undergraduate and medical school.
 Can you suggest ways of gaining more research experience during that time?
 How else would you suggest the year be spent?

-The best way to gain more research experience is to actually do scientific research, either as a technician or as a volunteer.
+The best way to gain more research experience is to actively participate in scientific research, either as a technician or as a volunteer.
 Find a laboratory where you will be expected to behave as a scientific collaborator rather than simply a hired hand who makes solutions and cleans glassware.
 There are a large number of positions like this available at nearly all research institutions.

-The majority of MSTP graduates stay in academia, in a clinical, research or combined setting (figures taken from a national MD-PhD outcomes study).
-Other outcomes include private practice, industry or research institute.
-The top three clinical specialties are medicine, pediatrics and pathology; of those in an academic setting, roughly 65 percent allotted between 50 to 75 percent of their time to research.
+Northwestern MSTP graduates transition to outstanding residencies following the completion of their training.
+After residency and fellowship training, the majority of MSTP graduates stay in academia in a clinical, research, or combined setting (figures taken from a national MD-PhD outcomes study).
+Other outcomes include careers in industry, research institutes, or federal agencies.
+The top three clinical specialties are medicine, pathology, and neurology; of those in an academic setting, roughly 65 percent allotted between 50 to 75 percent of their time to research.

 What are some alternatives to MD-PhD that allow interested students to combine medicine and research, especially for those students lacking enough significant research to be admitted to an MD-PhD program?